Home

 Numismatists have named the leadoff half eagle type the Capped Bust, Small Eagle type, and it is pictured above.
 Its immediate successor is called the Capped Bust, Heraldic Eagle type.
 Many collectors also refer to them as Turban Head Half Eagles.

 In 1801, Mint Director Elias Boudinot hired John Reich, a talented German die engraver who attached himself as an indentured servant in exchange for passage to the United States.
-Political sensitivities inside the Mint prevented Reich from practicing his trade until 1807, when he was promoted to Assistant Engraver.
+Political sensitivities inside the Mint prevented Reich from fully practicing his trade until 1807, when he was promoted to Assistant Engraver.
 Reich was immediately handed the task of improving coinage designs.

 One of Reich’s accomplishments included a new half eagle design.
 The Capped Bust to Left, sometimes known as the Capped Draped type, first appeared in 1807 and depicted Miss Liberty facing left, surrounded by six stars to the right and seven to the left.
 She wears a mobcap inscribed with LIBERTY and has curly hair cascading down to her shoulders.
 Newspapers of the day ridiculed the Reich design as too European.
 The reverse motif shows an eagle with outstretched wings, sitting on an olive branch and grasping three arrows in its talons.
 The lettering “5 D.” was worked into the design, the first time a face value indication appeared on a U.S. coin other than coppers.